Skip to Content

 Staterooms on the Disney Wish

-We had a Deluxe Family Oceanview Stateroom with Verandah, which is a room that includes a queen bed, a set of bunk beds, and a Murphy pulldown bed.
-Because there were six of us in our group, we had two of these rooms with a connecting door.
-Our stateroom host also opened the small wall separating the verandahs, so we’d also have connecting verandahs.
+We had a Deluxe Family Oceanview Stateroom with Verandah, which included a queen bed, a set of bunk beds, and a Murphy pulldown bed.
+Because there were six of us in our group, we had two of these rooms with connecting doors.
+Our stateroom host also opened the small wall separating the verandahs so we’d have connecting verandahs in addition to connecting staterooms.

-Like most of the other staterooms on the Disney Cruise Line, our Disney Wish stateroom had a split bathroom.
-One room contains a shower and a sink, while the other room has a sink and toilet.
+Like most other staterooms on the Disney Cruise Line, our Disney Wish stateroom had a split bathroom.
+One room contains a shower and a sink, while the other has a sink and toilet.

-This format makes it so much easier to share a room because two people can get ready at the same time.
+This format makes it so much easier to share a room because two people can get ready simultaneously.
 The two sinks are also very helpful.

 The room also had a mini-fridge (more of a cooler), a television, several closets for hanging items, a hairdryer, a safe, and toiletries (shampoo, conditioner, body wash, and body lotion).
-WiFi is offered on the ship, and is available for a daily rate, at three different levels.
+WiFi is offered on the ship and is available at three different levels for a daily rate.

-Like most cruise ships, staterooms on the Disney Wish are maintained twice daily by stateroom attendants.
-Every evening, we’d come back to a fun towel animal or figure created by our attendant.
+Like most cruise ships, stateroom attendants maintain staterooms on the Disney Wish twice daily.
+Every evening, we’d return to a fun towel animal or figure created by our attendant.

 Entrance to Arendelle Restaurant with stone wall and wooden pillars